deepmodeling/deepks-kit/README.md

 ## Usage

 Please see [`examples`](./examples) folder for the usage of `deepks` library.
 A detailed example with executable data for single water molecules can be found [here](./examples/water_single).
 A more complicated one for training water clusters can be found [here](./examples/water_cluster).
+Check [this input file](./examples/water_cluster/args.yaml) for detailed explanation for possible input parameters, and also [this one](./examples/water_cluster/shell.yaml) if you would like to run on local machine instead of using Slurm scheduler.

 ## References: